HB383 Alabama 2021 Session

 Summary

-This bill would create the Alabama Excellence Standards Commission to provide consulting services to the State Board of Education while it creates the Alabama Ahead Standards and provide a report of the new curriculum standards to certain members of the legislature and the public.
+- Create the Alabama Excellence Standards Commission to advise the State Board of Education and report on the Alabama Ahead Standards to the legislature and the public.

-This bill would prohibit the State Board of Education from adopting or implementing any other national standards from any source or requiring the use of any assessments aligned with national standards.
+- Prohibit the State Board of Education from adopting or implementing any other national standards or requiring assessments aligned with national standards.

 Bill Actions